 - A major electronics manufacturer as to alleged accounting improprieties

-- A UK-based pharmaceutical company in connection with allegations of drug testing irregularities
+- A European pharmaceutical company in connection with allegations of drug testing irregularities

-- A web-based technology company as to stock option granting practices
+- A web-based technology company as to disclosures and stock option granting practices

 With prior experience as a public school teacher in Brooklyn, NY, Mr. Simes has performed significant pro bono work in the area of education.
 Mr. Simes was lead counsel on behalf of a class of homeless families in Suffolk County seeking to improve homeless children's access to public schooling.
 Mr. Simes was also involved in litigation to improve public school funding for New York City schools, raised challenges to teacher qualification regulations of the U.S. Department of Education and has successfully represented students with disabilities.